Let's experiment dragon fruit grafting together:

-When the tree fruits, the Thai Yellow will look something like this.
+When the tree fruits, the Thai Yellow will look something like the picture below.
 Trust me, it is truly exciting!
 Most growers now choose the yellow or red ones for grafting because people love this taste & they sell very well.
 It's good value for investment and enjoyment.

 2. L-shape grafting (Cleft graft)